rodolfocugler/game-of-three/README.md

 # Game Of Three

-The project is a java rest-api application resulted from the Game of Three assignment shared by takeaway company.
+The project is a java rest-api application resulted from the Game of Three assignment shared by JustEatTakeAway company.

 ### Important